Arcadesys/studio.thearcades.me/src/blog/CustomPromptsForFun.md

 - design
 - cartoons
 - web development
-- Clampett
-- AcmeCorp
+- Two-Flat Cats
 - blog development

 ---

 # Custom prompts and you:

-*Written in concert with Max Arcade, my customized AI coding assistant.
-(I'll talk about how I did it later!)*
+*Written in concert with Max Arcade, my customized AI writing assistant.
+(I'll talk about how I made him later!)*

 As a writer, I get bored easily.
 Not because my work is hard, per se.
 But it's not FUN.
 And I _need to have fun_ if I'm going to perform well at all.